-other data collected from a searcher’s application program when the searcher’s application program interacts with a search engine.
+- other data collected from a searcher’s application program when the searcher’s application program interacts with a search engine.

->

-> When someone in Japan types in a first search query such as “boating,” the search engine knows that the search comes from Internet protocol address located in Japan, and may see that the searcher has their browser set to a Japanese language preference.
+When someone in Japan types in a first search query such as “boating,” the search engine knows that the search comes from an Internet protocol address located in Japan, and may see that the searcher has their browser set to Japanese language preference.
 When that searcher starts selecting search results, they may start choosing pages that are in the Japanese language.

->

-> The search results that they are shown may be reordered to show them search results based upon that automatically-collected information as well as the selections they make when searching.
+The search results that they are shown may be reordered to show them search results based upon that automatically-collected information as well as the selections they make when searching.
 The searcher in Japan looking for [boating], maybe shown search results such as “boating.co.jp,” which may be a good match for the population data that Google has collected about the searcher.

->

-> User Behavior and Population Information
+User Behavior and Population Information

->

-> If a searcher is identified as belonging to a specific population, Google may personalize search results for them based upon information about how other members of those populations interacted with web pages while searching or browsing the Web.
+If a searcher is identified as belonging to a specific population, Google may personalize search results for them based upon information about how other members of those populations interacted with web pages while searching or browsing the Web.

->

-> Our searcher in Japan, looking for pages about boating in Japanese may have his or her search results reordered based upon which pages other searchers from Japan looking for Japanese language results selected within search results.
+Our searcher in Japan, looking for pages about boating in Japanese may have his or her search results reordered based upon which pages other searchers from Japan looking for Japanese language results selected within search results.